PerformanC/FastLink/README.md

 ## License

-FastLink is licensed under PerformanC's custom license, which is a modified version of the MIT license.
-You can find it [here](README.md)
+FastLink is licensed under PerformanC's License, which is a modified version of the MIT License, focusing on the protection of the source code and the rights of the PerformanC team over the source code.

-The license is made to protect PerformanC's software(s) and to prevent people from stealing our code.
-You are free to use FastLink in your projects, but you are not allowed to get any part of the code without our permission.
-You are also not allowed to remove the license from the project.